microchip-pic-avr-examples/pic16f17146-cold-plate-mplab-mcc/README.md

 - Fixed Voltage Reference (FVR)
 - Temperature Indicator Module (TEMP)

-The microcontroller monitors the temperature in the system by measuring NTC thermistors for the top plate and its heatsink.
+The microcontroller measures the temperature of the top plate and its heatsink using NTC thermistors.
 It also monitors the internal temperature of the MCU die with the TEMP peripheral.
 The ADCC uses the FVR to ensure measurements are stable, and to provide the appropriate voltage for the TEMP peripheral.

 **Functional Safety Supported Setting Storage**
 - Cyclic Redundancy Check (CRC) with Memory Scanner